mavi13/GCFiddle/README.md

  - Most of the functions are also available in CacheWolf, so it is possible to write calculation scripts for both interpreters.
  - Please see the examples on the test page "test/GCTEST1.js".
- - A description of the WolfLanguage (only in German) can be found at: http://cachewolf.aldos.de/index.php/Doku/WolfLanguage
+ - Please check the description of the [WolfLanguage](http://cachewolf.aldos.de/index.php/Doku/WolfLanguage) (only in German).

 #### Some differences when using GCFiddle